aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 });
 ```

+As you can see, we can set a property like `isNewPjax` before to check whether the site should initiate a new Pjax object.

 ### Loading Experience

 Sometimes, for loading large sites, we may be supposed to add an loading icon to tell users that it still works.
 Conveniently, we can implement this by simply attaching event handlers to listen to two events: `pjax:send` and `pjax:complete` respectively.